Y0ursTruly/timer/README.md

 - More precision than a whole millisecond; fractional values supported
 <br>It is more precise in nodejs (>300 per ms ~~at least on a github codespace~~)
 <br>It is less precise in a browser (~10 per ms ~~at least on a chrome tab~~)
+<br>Of course, sub ms timers might lose precision since functions take time to execute (~~tested on codespace for 0.2ms and got 98% precision instead~~)

 # Comparison to Native Modules
 ![test image](image.png)